rdegges/rdegges-www/content/2014/my-startup-a-retrospective.md

 hosting costs to almost nothing.

-**Fun Fact**: To this day, OpenCNAM only needs roughly 5 Heroku Dynos, and handles billions of requests.
+**Fun Fact**: To this day, OpenCNAM only needs roughly 5 Heroku Dynos, and handles tons of requests.
 Something I'm incredibly proud of.

 Our new Flask backend also proved to be a lot simpler and more maintainable.
 The code base shrunk about 50% in size, and our projects became so simple that